bitrise-steplib/bitrise-step-restore-xcodebuild-cache/README.md

 This step is the pair of the [save-xcodebuild-cache step](https://github.com/bitrise-steplib/bitrise-step-save-xcodebuild-cache) and can be used to restore xcodebuild cache archives from the Bitrise Build Cache.

 As xcodebuild only reuses DerivedData if the input files' modification time is the same, the step also restores the modification time of the input files (project files including source code files) from a metadata file stored along the
 DerivedData folder.
-Please use the same build settings/settingsas when the cache was saved to ensure the cache is restored correctly.
+Please use the same build settings as when the cache was saved to ensure the cache can be reused.

 NOTE: you need to have an activate Bitrise Build Cache Trial or Subscription for your workspace to use this step.